itajaja/markdawn/README.md

 - `out`: name of output file
 - `theme`: name of a preconfigured theme to use (this property has priority over the `index` property)
 - `contentDir`: content directory to take the content source from

+### As grunt task

+Visit https://github.com/itajaja/grunt-markdawn/ for more informations

 ## Creating your theme